 Golf.
 One of the most popular sports in the world – and for good reason.
 Accessible at any age, there’s a real joy in playing a leisurely round or two on a beautiful, lush course when the weather is fine.
 It’s a pastime that has been enjoyed for centuries, from professional to amateur, from Royalty to the common man/woman, a love affair that shows no signs of waning any time soon.
 But perhaps one of the real beauties of the game is that it also makes for the perfect vacation.

 Golf and travel go hand in hand, at once providing the opportunity to explore some of the world’s most stunning destinations while giving you a chance to up your handicap.
 But whether you’re playing or watching, here are some of the world’s best golf trip destinations – with a dash of luxury thrown in.
-So, tick all of them off your golfing bucket list – because you deserve it.
+So, tick all these off best golf trips in the world off your golfing bucket list – because you deserve it.